 Companies that import goods into Oman must be registered with the Ministry of Commerce and Industry.
 Importation of certain classes of goods, such as alcohol, livestock, poultry, and their respective products, as well as firearms, narcotics, and explosives, requires a special license.
-Media imports are subject to censorship.
+Media imports are subject to review and possible censorship.